Kelketek/edx-platform/docs/en_us/internal/jenkins/builds.md

   >* When you add a new commit to the PR, a new build will be run for those changes.
   >* Sometimes it may take a little while for the build to start.
 That ussually just means that
   >  jenkins is pretty busy.
-  >* NOTE:  You must have the correct permissions on your github account for this to work. (i.e. Be
-  >  a member of the edx organization on github or on a whitelist.)

 * How it is reported

   >* You will know a build is started if you see this: